Sean Scanlon (politician)

 Sean Scanlon (born December 20, 1986) is an American politician who is the current Comptroller of Connecticut.
 Scanlon previously served in the Connecticut House of Representatives from the 98th district.

 Early life and career

-Scanlon was born on December 20, 1986 in New Haven, Connecticut, to Kathy (nee LaValle) and John Scanlon.
+Scanlon was born on December 20, 1986, in New Haven, Connecticut, to Kathy (nee LaValle) and John Scanlon.
 Scanlon's mother was a small business owner and his father was a retired New York City Police officer.

-After graduating from Boston College in 2008, Scanlon worked as a Victim Advocate in the office of the New York County District Attorney before serving as an aide to Chris Murphy from 2009-2019.
+After graduating from Boston College in 2008, Scanlon worked as a Victim Advocate in the office of the New York County District Attorney before serving as an aide to Chris Murphy from 2009 to 2019.

 Since November 2019, Scanlon has served as Executive Director of Tweed New Haven Airport As Executive Director, Scanlon negotiated a $100 million deal to expand the length of the airport's runway, build a new terminal and welcome a new air carrier to New Haven.